-The following table sets forth, for each NEO, the value of all incentive plan awards that vested or were earned during the year ended December 31, 2023.
+The following table sets forth, for each NEO, the value of all incentive plan awards that vested or were earned during the year ended December 31, 2024.

-Share-Based Awards - Value vested during the year (1) Option-Based Awards - Value vested during the year (2) Non-Equity Incentive Plan Compensation - Value earned during the year (3) Named Executive Officer (\$) (\$) (\$) Patrick McDonald (3) Interim Chief Executive Officer 12,260 - - Ryan Rawlyk (4) Chief Operating Officer and, prior thereto, Vice President, Production and Operations 4,364 - - David Stobbe (5) Controller and Chief Financial Officer - - - Allison Massey (6) Former Vice President, Land and Commercial 2,832 - -
+Share-Based Awards - Value vested during the year (1) Option-Based Awards - Value vested during the year (2) Non-Equity Incentive Plan Compensation - Value earned during the year Named Executive Officer (\$) (\$) (\$) Dale Miller (3) Executive Chairman - - - Richard Greenough (4) Interim Chief Financial Officer - - - Amber Wright (5) Vice President, Operations & Engineering 703 - - Ryan Rawlyk (6)(8) Former President and Chief Executive Officer 13,402 - - David Stobbe (7)(8) Former Controller and Chief Financial Officer 8,820 - -

-(1) Amounts in this column relate to the settlement of vested RSUs, based on the volume-weighted average trading price of the Common Shares on the TSX for the 5 trading days before the settlement date.

-- (2) For option-based awards, the value vested during the year is calculated as the aggregate dollar value that would have been realized if all such awards that vested during the year had been exercised on the vesting date, based on the difference between the market price of the underlying securities and the exercise or base price of the option-based awards on the vesting date.
-No value is attributed to Options that vested during the year and have an exercise price greater than the market price of the Common Shares on the vesting date. - (3) Mr. McDonald, who has served as Chairman of the Board of Directors since 2011, served as Interim Chief Executive Officer during 2023, until December 31, 2023. - (4) During 2023, Mr. Rawlyk served as Vice President, Production and Operations until May 23, 2023, and as Chief Operating Officer thereafter.
-He was appointed President and Chief Executive Officer effective January 1, 2024. - (5) Mr. Stobbe joined the Company as Controller on June 26, 2023 and was appointed Chief Financial Officer on November 13, 2023. - (6) Ms. Massey ceased to be an officer of the Company effective October 11, 2023, at which time all unvested share-based awards and option-based awards held by her were cancelled.
+- (1) Amounts in this column relate to the settlement of vested RSUs, based on the volume-weighted average trading price of the Common Shares on the TSX for the 5 trading days before the settlement date. - (2) For option-based awards, the value vested during the year is calculated as the aggregate dollar value that would have been realized if all such awards that vested during the year had been exercised on the vesting date, based on the difference between the market value of the underlying securities and the exercise or base price of the option-based awards on the vesting date.
+No value is attributed to Options that vested during the year and have an exercise price greater than the market value of the Common Shares on the vesting date. - (3) Mr. Miller was appointed Executive Chairman on November 1, 2024. - (4) Mr. Greenough was appointed Interim Chief Financial Officer on October 15, 2024. - (5) Ms. Wright was appointed Vice President, Operations & Engineering on November 1, 2024. - (6) Mr. Rawlyk served as President and Chief Executive Officer for a part of 2024, from January 1, 2024 until October 29, 2024. - (7) Mr. Stobbe served as Controller and Chief Financial Officer for a part of 2024, from January 1, 2024 until July 12, 2024. - (8) All unvested share-based awards and option-based awards held by Mr. Rawlyk and Mr. Stobbe were cancelled upon his ceasing to be an officer.
 Vested share-based and option-based awards remained outstanding and, in the case of options, exercisable for 90 days thereafter.
-Ms. Massey did not hold any share-based awards at December 31, 2023.